 - Protecting children and other vulnerable persons from being harmed or exploited by gambling.

 The Licencing enforcement team also apply and adhere to the following legislation:

 - Local Government (Miscellaneous Provisions) Act 1976

 - Licensing Act 2003

 Under the General Data Protection Regulation (GDPR), the licensing service collects and uses this information under powers given to Local Authorities.
 The following categories of lawfulness apply:

 - Article 6(c) Processing is necessary for compliance with a legal obligation

 - Article 6(e) Processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.

 Special category data

 On limited occasions we may come into possession of special category data.
-Please see 'What is personal data? in our main privacy notice for an overview of special category data.

 To process this data, Article 9 of the GDPR will apply: